cappio/blog/source/_posts/2015-01-21-cappio-quick-picks-first-edition.markdown

 For additional reading on Disney, check out this article, [Fool - 3 Reasons Disney could top $100 in 2015](http://www.fool.com/investing/general/2014/12/09/3-reasons-walt-disney-co-stock-could-top-100-in-20.aspx)

-Well that concludes our first edition of CappioNotes.
+Well that concludes our first edition of CappNotes.
 Look out for more to come and don't hesitate to ask us any questions on the comments below or shoot us a note at hello@capp.io